-Glendon students must contact Accessibility, Well-Being, and Counselling at Glendon to activate their accommodations/request their LOA.
+Glendon students must contact Accessibility, Well-Being, and Counselling at Glendon to request their Letter of Accommodation.

 A Letter of Accommodation is simply the version of your academic accommodation plan that is provided to your instructors.
 It lists the academic accommodations you require in a course.
 It does not include medical information.

 I am enrolled in a course taking place in-person at Keele campus.